-On arrival, I found Nicola, and then found her studio space at the back of arch 10.
-Her artistic practice concerns communication and technology and systems.
-You can visit her work online, here: www.nicola-anderson.tumblr.com
+On arrival, I immediately found Nicola.
+She was about to leave for a food-shop but assured me that she’d be back later.
+I then found her studio space at the back of arch 10.
+Her artistic practice concerns communication and technology and systems and you can visit her work online, here: www.nicola-anderson.tumblr.com

 Nicola then sent me to say hello to Susan at City Eye.